Using the PxPlus SQL ODBC Driver

 Convert expression into data_type.

-For details on supported data types, see Data Types below.
+For details on supported data types, see Data Types.

 DATABASE( )